RogueRope/SurvivalGuide/site.md

 ### Main building
 ![](.gitbook/assets/site1.jpeg)

-That's right, at least something that football has contributed in Belgium.
+That's right!
 What you might see is a football joint, what I see is an open space.
 Room to chill outside, bars and fridges.

 It is also allowed to make a fire, we get bare wood from the forest nearby.
 Also in the area: point of water where swimming is permitted.

+**Question: does the club know what will be going on?**
+Answer: Nobody asked, and there's nothing in the legally binding contract that prevents us doing our thing.

 ### Main room site
 ![](.gitbook/assets/site2.jpeg)